-Samples forms of Certificates of Incorporation are often available on Secretary of States' websites.
+Sample forms of Certificates of Incorporation are often available on Secretary of States' websites.
 Note that many samples do not contain the language required to qualify as a tax-exempt organization under Code section 501(c)(3).

-The current fees for filing and obtaining a certified copy of a Certificate of Incorporation in New York and Delaware are \$85 and \$149, respectively.
+(iii) Additional Delaware and New York Requirements.